lavague-ai/LaVague/docs/docs/lavague-qa/examples.md

 ## Amazon Cart testing

-In this example, we test the Amazon 'add to cart' button is functioning as expected.
+In this example, we test that the feature to remove items from our cart on Amazon.

 ### Feature file